-As well as providing the basis for the new A-Class, the new platform is also planned to underpin a further six models from Mercedes-Benz, including successor models to the B-Class, CLA, CLA Shooting Brake, GLA, a new Audi A3 saloon rivaling four-door set to be offered exclusively in China and possibly a second SUV model to be sold under the GLB name.
+As well as providing the basis for the new A-Class, the new platform is also planned to underpin a further six models from Mercedes-Benz, including successor models to the Mercedes-Benz B-Class, Mercedes-Benz CLA, CLA Shooting Brake, Mercedes-Benz GLA, a new Audi A3 saloon rivaling four-door set to be offered exclusively in China and possibly a second SUV model to be sold under the GLB name.

 The MFA2 structure is also planned to be used in various Renault, Nissan and Infiniti models.